 Learn more from WebMD about the different eye problems that can arise with diabetes, including diabetic retinopathy, glaucoma, and cataracts.

-WebMD explains retinopathy, a common eye complication of diabetes that can lead to glaucoma and loss of vision.
+WebMD examines the causes and treatments of diabetic retinopathy, a common complication of diabetes that affects vision.